awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-oidc-flow.md

 ![\[User pool OIDC IdP authentication flow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User pool OIDC IdP authentication flow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User pool OIDC IdP authentication flow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)

 **Note**
-Requests that are not completed within 5 minutes will be cancelled, redirected to the login page, and then display a `Something went wrong` error message\.
+Requests that are not completed within 5 minutes will be cancelled\.
+The user is redirected to the login page, which will display a `Something went wrong` error message\.

 OIDC is an identity layer on top of OAuth 2\.0, which specifies JSON\-formatted \(JWT\) identity tokens that are issued by IdPs to OIDC client apps \(relying parties\)\.
 See the documentation for your OIDC IdP for information about to add Amazon Cognito as an OIDC relying party\.